Apperta-IXN-for-the-NHS/GOSH-FHIRworks2020-CarefulAI-Registration-/README.md

 - Navigate to [http://localhost:8080](https://localhost:8080) to see the embedded iframe
 - The http-server is displaying the **index.html** page at the root of the package directory
 - You may add new .html pages (or modify index) to use the package in your website

+## Scope of Functionality

+- The app takes a patient name and date of birth and searches the FHIR database to obtain their record (logs the record on success)
+- The patient's name, phone number, and region are then added to the Register form which obtains care network and activity data and logs it out